nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Finding a log : `find`

-Finds all logs that contain ALL keywords anywhere in the log.
+Finds all logs that contain ALL keywords (case-insensitive) anywhere in the log.

 Format: `find <keywords>`